nais/doc/docs/security/auth/concepts/actors.md

 An assertion has several security advantages over a [client secret](#client-secret):

 - The client's private key is never exposed or sent as part of a request
-- That the assertion itself is usually only valid for a short duration - meaning that the blast radius is limited if the assertion is intercepted or stolen during transport
+- The assertion itself is usually only valid for a short duration - meaning that the blast radius is limited if the assertion is intercepted or stolen during transport
-- The provider only needs a public key (which the platform takes care of generating and registering) in order to verify the assertion when receiving an authenticated request from the client.
+- The provider only needs to possess the public key (which the platform takes care of generating and registering) in order to verify the assertion when receiving an authenticated request from the client.

 For example, for the [client credentials grant](protocols.md#client-credentials-grant):